Parent and Family Engagement Policy

-- Receiving Marines from a squadron stationed at Cherry Point as mentors for students identified by staff and guidance counselor.
+- Hosting Marines from a squadron stationed at Cherry Point (when available) as mentors for students identified by staff and guidance counselor.

 - Accessing services, as needed, through the Crisis Center in New Bern, Craven County Schools, Coastal Community Action, Inc., Smart Start, and MCCS Children and Youth Program.